The Weighted Generalised Covariance Measure: The Univariate Weighted Generalised Covariance Measure

 \subsubsection{Power}

-We get a similar power result as Theorem \ref{thm_PowerWGCM1DFix}.
-As in Section \ref{Sec_PowerSimpleWGCM}, we need to introduce an additional auxiliary data set, on which $\hat f$ and $\hat g$ have been estimated.
-This means that we have three independent data sets involved. \begin{enumerate} \item An auxiliary data set to estimate $\hat f$ and $\hat g$; \item The data set $(\mathbf X\upind n,\mathbf Y\upind n,\mathbf Z\upind n)$ to calculate the test statistic. \item The data set $\mathbf A$ to estimate the weight function $\hat w \upind n$. \end{enumerate} As described in Section \ref{Sec_PowerSimpleWGCM}, we generally do not use an additional data set to estimate $\hat f$ and $\hat g$ in practice, but stick to the version of WGCM.est used in Section \ref{Sec_WGCMEstH0}.
+In order to state a general power result, we need to make additional assumptions.
+We follow the path of Theorem 8 in \citet{ShahPetersCondInd} and assume that $\hat f$ and $\hat g$ have been estimated on another additional data set independent of $(\mathbf X^{(n)}, \mathbf Y^{( n)},\mathbf Z^{( n)})$ and $\mathbf A$.
+This means that we have three independent data sets involved. \begin{enumerate} \item An auxiliary data set to estimate $\hat f$ and $\hat g$. \item The data set $(\mathbf X\upind n,\mathbf Y\upind n,\mathbf Z\upind n)$ to calculate the test statistic. \item The data set $\mathbf A$ to estimate the weight function $\hat w \upind n$. \end{enumerate} Whereas the sample splitting, that is, the independence of the $\mathbf A$ and $(\mathbf X\upind n,\mathbf Y\upind n,\mathbf Z\upind n)$ is important in practice, the auxiliary data set to estimate $\hat f$ and $\hat g$ is mainly needed for technical reasons.
+In practice, it is usually recommended to use the original version of WGCM.est used in Section \ref{Sec_WGCMEstH0}, see also Section 3.1.1. in \citet{ShahPetersCondInd} for a more detailed discussion.

 \begin{theorem}[WGCM.est] Consider the setup of Theorem \ref{thm_WGCM1DEst}.
 Let $A_f$, $A_g$, $B_f$ and $B_g$ be defined as in (\ref{eq_DefAfAg}) and (\ref{eq_DefBfBg}) with the difference that $\hat f$ and $\hat g$ have been estimated on an auxiliary data set independent of $(\mathbf X\upind n, \mathbf Y\upind n,\mathbf Z\upind n)$ and $\mathbf A$.
 Assume that there exists $C>0$ such that for all $n\in\mathbb N$ we have $|\hat w\upind n(z)|\leq C$ for all $z\in\mathbb R^{d_Z}$.
 For $P\in\mathcal E_0$, let